kavy-aa/Flixster/README.md

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes
-I had difficulties with the implementation of asynvhttpclient.
+I had difficulties with the implementation of AsyncHttpClient.
 The library wasn't syncing and so I had to spend about an hour trying to figure it out.
-Other than that the only difficulty I had was trying to push my project into github.
+Other than that the only difficulty I had was trying to push the project into github.

 ### Open-source libraries used